wallarm/terraform-provider-wallarm/docs/resources/rule_parser_state.md

 page_title: "Wallarm: wallarm_rule_parser_state"
 subcategory: "Rule"
 description: |-
-  Provides the "Disable/Enable Parsers" rule resource.
+  Provides the "Disable/Enable parsers" rule resource.
 ---

 # wallarm_rule_parser_state

-Provides the resource to manage rules with the "Disable/Enable Parsers" action type.
+Provides the resource to manage rules with the "Disable/Enable parsers" action type.
 Allows disabling and enabling of parsers applied to the specified request point when analyzing it.
 By default, all parsers are applied to request points if a different configuration is not set in other rules.

 ## Example Usage